hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

 Next, we add private and public keys.

 ### 1. Public key

 <img src="{{ site.url }}{{ site.baseurl }}/assets/image/2021/Github-ssh.png
 " alt="Github add ssh" class="full">

-Navigate to Github add [SSH](https://github.com/settings/keys) keys and add the public key i.e.`github-key.pub`.
+Navigate to Github settings and add public [SSH](https://github.com/settings/keys) keys i.e.`github-key.pub`.
+This will give access to your Jenkins to pull latest changes.

 ### 2. Private key

 The private keys are used for the decryption process so they must be securely stored in any environment.
+This is required for jenkins to pull from Github and push to the remote server.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/image/2021/Jenkins-list-cred.png" alt="Jenkins list credentials" class="full">